Lexi's Legacy

 to make the world a better place.

 When Felix was 5, he wrote Don’t Floss Your Toes, as a fundraiser for Blau syndrome (early onset sarcoidosis) and juvenile arthritis.
 At that time there was no foundation for Blau syndrome.
-So far the book has raised $2400.
-His goal is to raise $10,000 before his 12th birthday on January 20, 2022.
-These funds will be allocated towards establishing criteria to prevent future deaths from MAS/HLH - a severe reaction of the immune system, which was misdiagnosed with Lexi.
+So far the book has raised more than $30,000 for Blau research.

 The books are available online for $12.95 CDN.